maciosz/HERON/README.md

 What should I save as peak scores to the bed file?
  Possible options: uhmm, none so far.

+#### --merge

+Ignored when you provide only one input file
+ (or one input file and one control for it).
+ Should all the input files be merged togheter (if so, choose this option) or treated seperatedly (that's the default)?
+ See paper for details.

 ### You probably don't want to use these: